Niagara County Issues State of Emergency Related to Immigrant Crisis

-Niagara County on Thursday joined other upstate counties that have taken similar action by issuing a state of emergency barring local hotel and motel owners from accepting asylum seekers from New York City.
+Niagara County on Thursday joined several other upstate counties in issuing a state of emergency barring local hotel and motel owners from accepting asylum seekers from New York City.

 In a press release issued by county public information officer Kevin Schuler, several county officials, including legislature Majority Leader Randy Bradt, R-North Tonawanda, and Niagara County Social Services Commissioner Meghan Lutz, suggested Niagara County lacks the resources and accommodations to accept immigrants from New York City.